thamain1/IntelliOptics-SDK/README.md

 computer-vision platform.
 It provides both a programmatic API for building rich integrations and an ergonomic command line interface (CLI) for quick diagnostics.

+## Repository layout

+This repository now ships a single authoritative Python package rooted in the `intellioptics/` directory.
+Legacy distributions such as `sdk/`, `python-sdk/`, and `intellioptics-python-sdk/` have been retired to avoid version skew between multiple copies of the client.
+Packaging metadata lives alongside the source tree in `pyproject.toml`, and automated tests target the canonical implementation in `tests/`.

 ## Key features

 - **Pythonic client** for creating detectors, submitting image queries, polling for results, and